 Appearance of Siding

-Fiber-cement board siding, however, has it all over vinyl siding if homeowners ever want to change the color of their homes.
-Just as HardiePlank house siding can be painted, so too can it repainted.
+Fiber-cement board siding, however, has the advantage over vinyl siding if homeowners ever want to change the color of their homes.
+Just as HardiePlank’s house siding can be painted, so too can it be repainted.
 Vinyl siding can’t.
 The color homeowners choose is the color they will have to live with forever after.